valyala/fastjson/README.md

   * Provides simple [API](http://godoc.org/github.com/valyala/fastjson).
   * Outperforms [jsonparser](https://github.com/buger/jsonparser) when accessing
     multiple unrelated fields, since `fastjson` parses the input JSON only once.

+## Known limitations

+  * May work slowly when accessing JSON object items by key if the object contains more than 1000 items.
+  * Cannot parse JSON from `io.Reader`.
+There is [Scanner](https://godoc.org/github.com/valyala/fastjson#Scanner)
+    for parsing stream of JSON values from a string.
+  * May eat a lot of memory when parsing big JSONs with sizes exceeding 10Mb or with millions of items.

 ## Benchmarks